Link2Feed’s CSFP caseload automation software helps the North Texas Food Bank improve communication with seniors and increases their access to food.

-Link2Feed’s CSFP module provides the food bank with real-time monitoring of their caseload.
+Link2Feed’s CSFP caseload automation software provides the food bank with real-time monitoring of their caseload.
 By understanding the status of the clients at each site, the food bank can better determine how staff resources can be reallocated and adjust their strategy as necessary.

 The system allows the food bank to keep track of waitlist clients and effortlessly pull contact information to communicate about box availability or distribution changes, ensuring that all boxes are issued in the required timeframe.